Petition for Essential Treatment and Intervention

 The treatment provider is required to:

-• send a report describing the reasons for release to the court after the respondent has been released, describing the reasons for release and also send copies to the respondent's personal representative or guardian (if any).
+- send a report describing the reasons for release to the court after the respondent has been released and send copies of the report to the respondent's personal representative or guardian (if any).

 Confidential proceedings